The Drawing Lesson

-The Drawing Lesson, or the Living Statue (La Statue animée) is a 1903 French short silent film by Georges Méliès.
+The Drawing Lesson, or the Living Statue (La Statue animée) is a 1903 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 470–471 in its catalogues, where it was advertised as a scène Louis XV à trucs ("Louis XV-era scene with trick effects").

 Plot

 In an ornate outdoor scene, a painter comes upon a decorated sculptural niche with a small fountain.
 Admiring the view, he sets up his easel and goes off to collect his art students.
 A moment later, a merry prankster comes upon the scene, and begins doing magical tricks, turning a barrel into a pedestal, a ball into a miniature sun, the sun into a woman's head, and a handkerchief and jacket into her dress.
 Soon, in front of the niche, he has completed a statue of a woman in classical garb.

 The painter and his students return, and are pleasantly surprised to find the statue there.
 As the painter bustles around the woman, she comes to life and steals the hat from his head.
 Then she transforms into an enormous fountain, into which the laughing prankster douses the painter.